 Likewise, it produces trends with regard to the effectiveness of marketing campaigns and identifies opportunities for growth.

-MQL has evolved, but the way in which it is implemented may not have caught up yet.
+MQLs have evolved, but the strategies for converting them to paying customers may still be catching up.
 MQL has expanded from the confines of Budget Authority Need Timeline (BANT) lead quality assessment to becoming more targeted with the use of intent data.
 MQL coupled with the powerful predictions of intent data allows sales teams to determine who is ready to buy.
 Having relevant, accurate, and near real-time intent data provides a richer understanding of prospects and their needs.
 These insights allow marketers to develop a more targeted approach and narrow down what products or services can be offered to them.

 To create a sustainable sales pipeline, MQL with intent data paired with databases and sources allows for a more holistic scoring model that reflects an accurate picture of each lead and which are most likely to buy.